nextauthjs/next-auth/www/docs/configuration/options.md

 #### Description

-Set debug to `true` to enable debug messages for authenticaiton and database operations.
+Set debug to `true` to enable debug messages for authentication and database operations.

 ---